fbpx

 I spent 6 days in Bangkok, only 2 days in Chiang Mai, and 6 days in Phuket (4 of which were cruising on 2 exquisite yachts out of Northern Yacht Haven Marina).

-My philosophy is to get the most out of traveling: with flying and driving such a long-distance and a time change of 11+ hours ahead, one needs to saturate all the senses.
+My philosophy is to get the most out of traveling: with flying and driving such a long distance and a time change of 11+ hours ahead, one needs to saturate all the senses.

 One must spend time in bold, bustling Bangkok, where transportation choices can be quite exciting.
-Choose your Tuk Tuk driver who displays a yellow license plate (the government supplies the fuel so rates tend to be a great value).
+Choose your Tuk Tuk driver who displays a yellow license plate (the government supplies the fuel, so rates tend to be a great value).
 You can also get around Bangkok easily with the BTW sky train, and combine the city discoveries riding on the “long tail boats’ that ply the Chao Phraya river and intertwine major and small waterways.

 Take three to four days to get acclimated to the heat and the many great aromas of street food stands.
 Bangkok has so much to offer, from temple-hopping (be sure to cover your arms, no shorts, and no shoes when entering) to shopping at the malls and street markets.
 Just for fun, we added a “must-do” side trip to Chiang Mai in Northern Thailand.
-Home to elephant sanctuaries, the University of Chiang Mai where hospitality degrees are on the top list for students.
+Home to elephant sanctuaries, the University of Chiang Mai is where hospitality degrees are at the top of the list for students.
 It has the best “Lady Boy’ show in all of Thailand, they claim.

 Now we were ready to begin our yachting adventure on the island of Phuket.